fairhive-labs/docs/whitepaper/what.md

 8. **Retirement Plans in Cryptocurrency**: Supporting diverse work arrangements by providing independent retirement plans in cryptocurrency, especially beneficial for freelancers and gig workers.

-9. **Real Estate Investment Through Tokenization**: Lowering the entry barriers to real estate investment, creating work opportunities in property development, management, and maintenance.
+9. **Enhanced Job Opportunities in the Tokenized Real Estate Sector**: Lowering entry barriers, the PoLN initiative’s approach to real estate tokenization fosters job opportunities in property management, development, and maintenance.
+Encouraging entrepreneurship, this model opens the real estate sector to a wider range of professionals.
+Simultaneously, it boosts demand for blockchain and smart contract experts, aligning with the technical needs of a digitized property market.

 10. **Rewards for Ethical Supply Chain Purchases**: Promoting jobs in sustainability management, ethical sourcing, and verification by encouraging ethical supply chains.